-When the automatic locking mechanism is activated the seat belt cannot be extended again until the seat belt tongue is detached from the buckle and fully retracted.
-Once retracted, the seat belt is in the emergency locking mode.
+When the ALR mode is activated, the seat belt cannot be extended again until the seat belt tongue is detached from the buckle and fully retracted.
+The seat belt returns to the ELR mode after the seat belt fully retracts.
 See "Child restraints" later in this section for more information.